What is ACD?

 - Resulting in an entity ceasing to be a PHE (e.g. a change in the composition of the tangible assets of an entity) and that arrangement takes place within 1 year of the execution of the instrument which would otherwise been chargeable.

 # Whether or not there are any instruments relating to the arrangement.
-In the absence of such instruments, the buyer/seller is required to give to the Commissioner of Stamp Duties a notice of the arrangement using this form (PDF, 138KB)
+In the absence of such instruments, the buyer/seller is required to give to the Commissioner of Stamp Duties a notice of the arrangement using Notice under Section 23C of the Stamp Duties Act (PDF, 18KB)

 ^ Examples of such arrangement are an acquisition or issuance by an entity of its equity interests; and a cancellation, redemption or conversion of equity interest.